 Originally named Strathbogie, the castle was granted to Sir Adam Gordon of Huntly in the 14th century.
 King Robert the Bruce was a guest of the castle in 1307 prior to his defeat of the Earl of Buchan.

 It was set afire in 1452 by a force under the command of Archibald Douglas, Earl of Moray.
 In 1449 the king was at war with the powerful Black Douglases.
 The Gordons stood on the king’s side and with their men involved in the south of the country.
-The Earl of Moray, a brother of the Earl of Douglas, took the opportunity to sack the Gordon lands, setting Huntly Castle ablaze.
+The Earl of Moray, a brother of the Earl of Douglas, took the opportunity to sack the Gordon lands.
+They then set Huntly Castle ablaze.
 As a result the Gordons returned and quickly destroyed their enemies.

-It lies a mile to the south of the village of New Galloway, Scotland’s smallest Royal Burgh and to the north of Loch Ken.
-The oldest part of Kenmure Castle dates from the 16th Century and was the seat of the West March Gordons of Lochinvar.
+It lies a mile to the south of the village of New Galloway, Scotland’s smallest Royal Burgh, and to the north of Loch Ken.
+The oldest part of Kenmure Castle dates from the 16th Century.
+It was the seat of the West March Gordons of Lochinvar.

 The seat of the Laird (Baron, later Viscount) of Lochinvar was at Kenmure (Kenmuir) Castle near New Galloway, the site being occupied from late in the 11th Century until 1900.
 The real ‘Young Lochinvar’ of Sir Walter Scott’s famous poem was said to be the Laird of Lochinvar, William de Gordon of Kenmure.
 Unfortunately, there is no evidence to support the story.
 Sir William Gordon of Lochinvar was laird of Lochinvar and Kenmure, his eldest son being John of Lochinvar, whose mother was known as Joan Stewart the dumb lady.
 William may have died in 1455, having passed a charter of lands (a will) to his family in 1450.
 The Gordons of Kenmure were a cadet branch of the Aberdeenshire family, descended from the 14th century Sir Adam Gordon.

 Lochinvar is a loch in the civil parish of Dalry in the historic county of Kirkcudbrightshire, Dumfries and Galloway Scotland.
 It is located in the Galloway Hills, around 3.5 miles (5.6 km) north-east of St. John’s Town of Dalry.
 The loch formerly had an island on which stood Lochinvar Castle, seat of the Gordon family 1297.
-In the 20th century the loch was dammed to form a reservoir, raising the water level and submerging the island with the ruins of the castle.
+In the 20th century the loch was dammed to form a reservoir.
+This raised the water level and submerged the island with the ruins of the castle.

 by Sir Walter Scott